jantman/ford-f150-gen14-can-bus-interface/can_analyzer/copilot-context.md

 3. Requires manual action performance during capture
 4. Limited to the capabilities of the Python-can library
 5. Designed for 125kbps networks; may need adjustment for different speeds
+6. **Binary toggle analysis requires exactly 2 distinct payloads for optimal results**

 ---

-*This context document was generated on May 20, 2025, based on our collaborative development of the CAN Bus Action Analyzer tool.*
+*This context document was last updated on May 22, 2025, to reflect the addition of specialized binary toggle detection functionality.*